ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 **VQGAN employs the same two-stage structure, where it learns an intermediary representation before feeding it to a transformer.** However, instead of downsampling the image, VQGAN uses a **codebook** to represent visual parts.
+The authors did not model the image from a pixel-level directly, but instead from the *codewords* of the learned codebook.

+> VQGAN did not model the image from a pixel-level directly, but instead from
+> the codewords of the learned codebook.

-This codebook is created by performing vector quantization (VQ), which we'll discuss in the next section.
+This codebook is created by performing vector quantization (VQ), and we'll discuss it more in the next section.

 ## Expressing modalities through a codebook

-In the previous section, we mentioned that VQGAN was able to solve the Transformer's scaling problem by using an intermediate representation known as a *codebook*.
+In the previous section, we mentioned that VQGAN was able to solve Transformer's scaling problem by using an intermediate representation known as a *codebook*.
 This codebook serves as the bridge for the two-stage approach found in most image transformer techniques: